Tam Shepherds Trick Shop

-Tam Shepherds Trick Shop was a magic equipment shop in Glasgow, Scotland.
+Tam Shepherds Trick Shop is a magic equipment shop in Glasgow, Scotland.
 It was established in 1886.
-On 9 November 2024, the shop in Glasgow ceased to exist due to business costs being unsustainable.
+On 9 November 2024, its physical shop closed in Glasgow because the building was being redeveloped, after which the business continued as an online retailer.

 Location

 The shop was located at 33 Queen Street, Glasgow near the site of the former Archaos nightclub.